1080p vs 1440p: Best Resolution for Web Design

 Here’s where performance comes into play.
 1080p resolution is less demanding on your graphics card, making it ideal for systems with lower specs or older hardware.

-In contrast, 1440p requires more powerful hardware to deliver the same smooth experience.
+In contrast, 1440p requires more powerful hardware to deliver the same level of smoothness.
 If you’re running a high-performance setup, the enhanced visuals of 1440p are worth the additional GPU load.

 Cost: Affordability and Value for Money

 Cost is often a deciding factor for many designers.
-1080p monitors are typically more budget-friendly, making them a great choice for beginners or those working with a tight budget.
+1080p monitors are typically more budget-friendly, making them an excellent choice for beginners or those working with a tight budget.

-However, 1440p screens offer better value for money for professionals, thanks to their long-term benefits like improved visual quality and multitasking capabilities.
+However, 1440p screens offer better value for professionals, thanks to their long-term benefits, such as improved visual quality and multitasking capabilities.
 Investing in 1440p resolution can pay off in the long run for advanced projects.

 Further Reading: Tips for Improving UX for Small Business Websites